77AXEL/77AXEL/README.md

 ## 📜 A short description

-I am a university student and software developer with experience in low-level programming (C, C++, Assembly), full-stack development, and cross-platform application building.
+I am a university student and software developer/engineer with experience in low-level programming (C, C++, Assembly), full-stack development, and cross-platform application building.
 I study deep learning and computer vision, while also exploring operating systems, networking, cybersecurity, and the Internet of Things (IoT).
 I enjoy experimenting with 3D graphics, game engines, and OpenGL, and I use GitHub to share my projects, skills, and knowledge.

 The programming languages I use most often: